zuixjs/zuix-web-starter/source/pages/docs/pages-layout/index.md

 - MDL
 ---

-As described in the previous chapter, pages content is placed in the `./source/pages` folder, and it's implemented as `.md` files, though any of the [supported template language](https://www.11ty.dev/docs/languages/) can be used.
-In any case, the [front matter](https://www.11ty.dev/docs/data-frontmatter/) data is used to select the page layout that will wrap the content, and other options as shown in the example below:
+Every page file contains [front matter](https://www.11ty.dev/docs/data-frontmatter/) data that is used to select the page layout that will wrap the content, and other options as shown in the example below:

 ```yaml